openwallet-foundation-labs/vc-api/apps/nestjs-wallet/docs/issuance-tutorial.md

 }
 ```

-### Continue workflow and obtain the verifiable credential
+### Continue exchange and obtain the verifiable credential

 To obtain the VC, continue the workflow using the DIDAuth presentation.
-To do this, open the `Elia Issuer Controller continue Workflow` request in the `elia-exchange` folder.
+To do this, open the `Elia Exchange Controller continue Exchange` request in the `elia-exchange` folder.
-In the request params, use the `flowid` from the `serviceEndpoint` in the VP Request.
+In the request params, use the `transactionId` from the `serviceEndpoint` in the VP Request and `exchangeId` as `permanent-resident-card-issuance`.
 In the request body, copy the VP that was obtained from the previous step.

 ```json